paulapaysan/album-cover/README.md

 Pharrell also provided us with the text for the album and all the legal mumbo-jumbo to give credit where credit is due.
 You can find that text in `SOURCE.md`.
 Again, this is a typical industry standard workflow, where the developers are given copy for the site from the product team.

 Each line of text in this file corresponds to a note in `index.html` that will indicate where you'll need to add this information.
 It will be up to you to pick which HTML tags to use!
-(Hint: Revisit `Lesson: HTML Tags` if you're not sure which tags to use or how to write them.)
+If you're not sure which tags to use or how to write them, look back at your notes or do a Google search.

 ### Get To Werk

 You'll want to write your code in `index.html`.
 Your job is to make sure the text from  `SOURCE.md` makes it into `index.html` surrounded by the appropriate HTML tags.
 Keep that file open in both your text editor (to make changes to the HTML) and the browser (to see if your changes worked).
-If you need a refresher on how to open an HTML file in the browser, take a look at `How To: Open A Lab`.

 Use the comments found in that file to help you determine which HTML tags to use.

 When you're done with you're work, it's important to push your work to GitHub.
 Remember, that's your online developer portfolio.

-### Top Tip

-Images can be tricky.
-Take a look back at the lesson `Lesson: HTML Tags` for a refresher on how to link images that are stored in your project or lab directory.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-album-cover' title='HTML Album Cover'>HTML Album Cover</a> on Learn.co and start learning to code for free.</p>